Sector14/cougar-util/README.md

 ## HOTASCompiler BIN Files

-The workaround is that on Windows 7, HOTASCompiler.exe generates a BIN file in the Program Files(x86)/HOTAS/ directory with the name of the tmj you're compiling and the extension .BIN.
+Whilst the Windows TMJ compiler does not produce an output file, there is a workaround on Windows 7.
+HOTASCompiler.exe generates a BIN file in the Program Files(x86)/HOTAS/ directory with the name of the tmj you're compiling and the extension .BIN.
 Due to file access restrictions, the generated temporary file is actually created in the Local AppData VirtualStore HOTAS directory.

 The snag is that HOTASCompiler deletes this file as soon as it's done.
 As a workaround you can remove the Delete permission on the HOTAS directory.
 Properties/Security tab/